andikleen/pmu-tools/README.md

 # Recent new features:

+* Support for Airmont and Broadwell with Iris CPUs
 * toplev updates to Ahmad Yasin's TopDown 3.0 (only Haswell and up for now):
 	- Support for Skylake CPUs
 	- Experimental uncore support (needs special event files)